meraaz/Linux-Server-Configuration/README.md

 - update your file `config/googleCredentials.json` with the new one exported from you Google API Console

+#### Third Parties we yous in the project to authenticate user

+- Google API Console

+- Facebook Developer App

 Now Go to http://136.243.232..209 and enjoy your Web Application